Steve Yzerman

-On July 3, 2006, Yzerman officially retired from professional hockey, finishing his career ranked as the sixth all-time leading scorer in NHL history, having scored a career-high 155 points (65 goals and 90 assists) in 1988–89, which has been bettered only by Wayne Gretzky and Mario Lemieux.
-Yzerman's #19 jersey was retired on January 2, 2007, during a pre-game ceremony at Joe Louis Arena in Detroit.
-On November 4, 2008, he was inducted into the Canadian Sports Hall of Fame.
-He also became an honoured member of the Hockey Hall of Fame in 2009, his first year of eligibility, inducted alongside 2001–02 Red Wing teammates Brett Hull and Luc Robitaille.
-In 2017, Yzerman was named one of the "100 Greatest NHL Players" in history.

-On September 25, 2006, Yzerman was named as a vice president and alternate governor of the Red Wings, winning a fourth Stanley Cup championship as an executive in 2007–08.
-In May 2010, he left the Red Wings organization to become general manager of the Tampa Bay Lightning, serving in that capacity until September 2018.
-On April 19, 2019, Yzerman was named the general manager of the Red Wings.

 Yzerman has represented his country in several international tournaments as a member of Canada's national hockey team (Team Canada).
 In 2002, Yzerman won an Olympic gold medal, making him one of few players to win an Olympic gold medal and the Stanley Cup in the same year.
 Yzerman was the general manager of Team Canada for the 2007 IIHF World Championship, which they won.
 Yzerman was appointed executive director of Team Canada on October 7, 2008, for the 2010 Winter Olympics.
 Team Canada went on to win the gold medal by defeating the United States.
 Yzerman was again appointed executive director of Team Canada on March 5, 2012, for the 2014 Winter Olympics.
 Canada went on to win their second-straight gold medal after defeating Sweden.
+He was inducted into the IIHF Hall of Fame in 2014.